By Dr Michelle Garnett & Prof Tony Attwood.

-During this 5.5 hour course parents and teachers will learn why autistic children experience strong emotions, and importantly how to assist the child to express their emotions more effectively, hence improving behaviour and increasing inclusion.
+In our course, Emotion Management for Autistic Children and Adolescents, parents and teachers will learn why autistic children experience strong emotions, and importantly how to assist the child to express their emotions more effectively, hence improving behaviour and increasing inclusion.

 A textbook on how to modify cognitive behaviour therapy for autistic children and teenagers.

 Scarpa, A., Williams White, S. and Attwood T. (Eds) (2013) CBT for Children and Adolescents with High Functioning Autism Spectrum Disorders.
 New York, The Guilford Press

 This book comes with a number of short online courses for both the autistic employee or potential employee and their employer or manager to assist in creating success within the workplace.

 Garnett, M.S. & Attwood, T. (2021).
 Autism Working: A Seven-Stage Plan to Thriving at Work.
 Jessica Kingsley Publishers.

 Autistic girls and women often slip under the radar and are diagnosed later because they are successful camouflagers.
 Specific issues unique to autistic girls and women are discussed in this book and these online courses.

 Cook, B. & Garnett, M.S.
 (Eds.
 2018).
 Spectrum Women: Walking to the Beat of Autism.
 JKP: London.